olympiawoj/data-structures-and-algorithms/README.md

 ## What are Data Structures?
+- A data structure is a way to organize and manipulate data
 - A data structure is an organization of data such that it can be accessed and modified in a particular manner.

 ## What is Big O